soraghallaigh/FH-Training-App-Sencha/README.md

 	/*
 	 * Add our Viewport to the views namespace.
 	 * The Viewport is going to be a Panel, a type of Sencha component.
+	 * The viewport will hold our cards (views/pages) that we will switch
+	 * between when using the app.
 	 */
 	app.views.Viewport = Ext.extend(Ext.Panel, {
 	  fullscreen: true,